Low thyroid function leads to weight gain but probably not in the way you are suspecting it would.

-Replacing thyroid hormone doesn't always correct the low testosterone levels.
+Replacing thyroid hormone doesn’t always correct low testosterone levels.

 Low testosterone may be worsened by insulin resistance (which doesn’t go away with thyroid treatment) and with age/menopause.

-Making evaluating your testosterone very important from a weight perspective.
+Even as a woman, evaluating your testosterone is very important from a weight perspective.

 - Bottom line: Low thyroid hormone leads to low testosterone.
 Replacing thyroid hormone may not result in an increase in testosterone levels meaning you may need additional supplementation of this hormone.